Ultravis66/5090-FE-CFD-Simulation/README.md

 **Click To Play video on Youtube**
 ---
 [![Transient Startup of Heat Transfer initialized at 300 K](https://img.youtube.com/vi/3fXF4ODPPvA/0.jpg)](https://www.youtube.com/watch?v=3fXF4ODPPvA "Play on YouTube")
-- First test run to ensure thermals and fans are spinning.
-Done to ensure that the multiphysics simulation is working as intended.
+- First test run to ensure thermals and fans are spinning
 - Flow through porous medium working
 - Heat transfer through all mediums working as intended
+- Done to ensure all multiphysics is working as intended

 💡 **Notes:**
 - The conjugate heat transfer (CHT) interface couples the **die, vapor chamber, heat sink, and air** regions.